sushmitha-d-nitw/Dr.-D.-SUSHMITHA-/README.md

             font-size: 2.5rem; /* Retained: text-4xl equivalent */
             line-height: 3.0rem;
             font-weight: 700;
-            /* 💡 The yellow line was not controlled by this CSS but was likely a DIV added in the HTML.
-               We will ensure it's not present in the new HTML structure. */ }
+        }

         /* Card/Sub-Section Headings (H3) - FONT SIZE INCREASED */